Jaakko Ilkka: Commemoration

 A statue of Ilkka was erected at Ilmajoki in 1924.

 The main newspaper of South Ostrobothnia and Coastal Ostrobothnia, Ilkka-Pohjalainen, is also named after Jaakko Ilkka.

 Ilkka is said to have inspired more Finnish composers and librettists than any other figure in Finnish history.
 As many as three operas have been dedicated to him.
-One of them, the eponymous Jaakko Ilkka by Jorma Panula, was composed between 1977 and 1978, and was well-known through its performance at the Ilmajoki Music Festival in 1978, directed by the major Finnish director Edvin Laine.
+One of them, the eponymous Jaakko Ilkka by Jorma Panula, was composed in 1977 and 1978, and was well-known through its performance at the Ilmajoki Music Festival in 1978, directed by the major Finnish director Edvin Laine.

 A school in Ilmajoki is named after Ilkka.

+The Ilkka Machine Gun Company, a volunteer unit composed of Finnish-Canadians which fought on the Republican side during the Spanish Civil War was named after Ilkka.